Knowledge base

 Clicking on them allows you to:

-- filter items based on, for example, users, or views counted on the files as well as the type of sharing (with or without password and expiration date)
+) with the data obtained (read below) - filter elements based on, for example, users, or views counted on files as well as the type of sharing (with or without password and expiration date)

 1. Share link stats

-Shared links are listed in the left sidebar of the kDrive web interface, but this statistics screen allows you to see the views on a file over a given period.
+The creation of share links are listed in the left sidebar of the kDrive Web interface but this statistics screen allows you to know the views on a file over a given period.

 2. Storage stats